nvdigitalsolutions/unlocked-dashboard/README.md

 After it finishes you can visit the frontend at `http://localhost:3000` and the Strapi admin at `http://localhost:1337`.

+If Docker fails with a permission denied error when accessing `/var/run/docker.sock`, open a new terminal session or run `newgrp docker` so your shell picks up the new group membership, then rerun the last command.

 ### Manual steps

 If you prefer to install everything manually, follow these commands instead of running the script: